 What is an ‘Early Win?’

-A senior’s college list might include Early Application or Early Decision application deadlines in October or November as well as Regular Decision deadlines in January or February.
+A senior’s college list might include Early Application or Early Decision application deadlines in October or November and Regular Decision deadlines in January or February.
 Sometimes, it’s easy to put off applying to Rolling Admissions colleges or universities — those that do not have a set application deadline or decision release date —because they have no sense of urgency.

-But universities with Rolling Admissions can be a great gift to high school seniors, no matter what their academic profile or college aspirations may be.
-They allow students to apply early, with no commitment if they are accepted, and many will send acceptances just weeks after they receive a complete application.
-Depending on the colleges they apply to, a college applicant can receive an acceptance to college as early as June before their senior year.
+But universities with Rolling Admissions can be a great gift to high school seniors, regardless of their academic profile or college aspirations.
+They allow students to apply early, with no commitment if accepted, and many will send acceptances just weeks after receiving a complete application.
+Depending on the colleges they apply to, applicants can receive an acceptance to college as early as June before their senior year.

 Why is an ‘Early Win’ important to high school seniors?